Franz Kafka: Death

-Kafka's laryngeal tuberculosis worsened and in March 1924 he returned from Berlin to Prague, where members of his family, principally his sister Ottla and Dora Diamant, took care of him.
-He went to Dr. Hoffmann's sanatorium in Kierling just outside Vienna for treatment on 10 April, and died there on 3 June 1924.
+Kafka's laryngeal tuberculosis worsened and in March 1924 he returned from Berlin to Prague, where members of his family, principally his sister Ottla, as well as Dora Diamant, took care of him.
+He went to Hugo Hoffmann's sanatorium in Kierling just outside Vienna for treatment on 10 April, and died there on 3 June 1924.
 The cause of death seemed to be starvation: the condition of Kafka's throat made eating too painful for him, and since parenteral nutrition had not yet been developed, there was no way to feed him.
 Kafka was editing "A Hunger Artist" on his deathbed, a story whose composition he had begun before his throat closed to the point that he could not take any nourishment.
 His body was brought back to Prague where he was buried on 11 June 1924, in the New Jewish Cemetery in Prague-Žižkov.
+His obituary appeared in the Prager Presse and the Berliner Tageblatt.
 Kafka was virtually unknown during his own lifetime, but he did not consider fame important.
 He rose to fame rapidly after his death, particularly after World War II.
 The Kafka tombstone was designed by architect Leopold Ehrmann.

 Works

-All of Kafka's published works, except some letters he wrote in Czech to Milena Jesenská, were written in German.
+All of Kafka's published works were written in German.
 What little was published during his lifetime attracted scant public attention.

 Kafka finished none of his full-length novels and burned around 90 percent of his work, much of it during the period he lived in Berlin with Diamant, who helped him burn the drafts.
 In his early years as a writer he was influenced by von Kleist, whose work he described in a letter to Bauer as frightening and whom he considered closer than his own family.

-Kafka drew and sketched extensively.
-Until May 2021, only about 40 of his drawings were known.
-In 2022, Yale University Press published Franz Kafka: The Drawings.
+The first mention of Kafka's work was in an article by Max Brod on 9 February 1907 in the Berlin weekly Die Gegenwart, two years prior to his first publication.
+Brod would write about his friend again in 1921 in an essay entitled "Der Dichter Frank Kafka".